-The khmer/directory contains the khmer package (khmer/init.py, etc) and the C++-to-Python bridge (khmer/khmer.cc).
+The khmer/directory contains the khmer package (khmer/init.py, etc) and experimental Cython bindings under khmer/oxli.

 The scripts/ and sandbox/ directory contain Python command-line scripts.

 The tests/ directory contains all of the tests.
 Each test is a function in one of the tests/test.py files.